Table of Contents

 Supports heart rate stability

-Effect on Panic Symptoms
+Effect on Panic and Physical Symptoms

 Reduces physical tension